Education and training guide 2020

-This guide will give you more insights in our MSc programmes, PhD programme, online and on-campus short courses, and the possibility to arrange tailor-made training specifically for personal or organizational needs.
+This guide will give you an insight into our MSc programmes, PhD programme, online and on-campus short courses, and the possibility to arrange tailor-made training specifically for personal or organizational needs.

-IHE Delft offers four 18-month Master of Science programmes, with a total of 16 specializations.
-Furthermore, the Institute recently launched a fifth, 12-month Master of Science programme, which focuses on non-sewered sanitation.
+IHE Delft offers four 18-month Master of Science programmes, with a total of 17 specializations.
+Furthermore, the Institute offers a fifth, 12-month Master of Science programme, which focuses on non-sewered sanitation.

 IHE Delft is involved in three European Joint Master Degree programmes which are specializations of the MSc programmes listed above.
-These programmes start in August 2019.
+These programmes start in August each year.
+Erasmus Mundus scholarships are available.
 Check the individual website of the programme of your choice and learn more about the curricula, partner institutes and deadlines.

 Academic admission to IHE Delft MSc Programmes may be granted to applicants who provide evidence of having:

 - Bachelor’s degree in an appropriate field, which has been awarded by a university of recognised standing, comparable in level with a Bachelor degree from a research university in the Netherlands.

 - a good command of the English language, if this is not the first language.
 All non-native English-speaking applicants must satisfy the English language requirements for IHE Delft's educational programmes.

 Work experience in an environment related to the programme is an asset.
 At least two years work experience is in general preferred.

 The IHE Delft Delft-based 18-month MSc Programme fees consist of a €21,942 tuition fee to be paid prior to registration.
 Participants are expected to cover their own living expenses, which is about €1000 per month.
 This amount includes the costs of accommodation and other personal expenses.
 The costs of the Joint Programmes differ from the costs of the Delft-based MSc Programme.
 More information about our fees can be found here.